 Graham has gained extensive experience from playing key roles in some of the largest and most noteworthy market-leading restructurings of the last decade, including Intu, Lecta, Eitzen, Travelodge, Klöckner Pentaplast, MF Global, European Directories, Eurotunnel, Sea Containers and Japan Airlines.
 He is also known for his broad experience in the French market having been involved in the CGG, Vivarte, Latécoère, Akerys, Belvedere and other significant French restructurings.

-Graham is also recognised by The Legal 500 UK (2021) for ‘Corporate Restructuring & Insolvency' with clients describing him as “exceptional” noting that he oversees a “very talented and down-to-earth” team that “works well across practice areas”.
-IFLR1000 (2020) recognises Graham as "Highly Regarded" in the area of ‘Restructuring and Insolvency'.
+Graham is also recognised by The Legal 500 UK (2022) as a “Leading Individual” for ‘Corporate Restructuring & Insolvency' with clients describing him as “one of the most user-friendly senior restructuring lawyers in London” noting that he “offers very broad perspectives on the path through complex situations.”
+IFLR1000 (2022) recognises Graham as "Highly Regarded" in the area of ‘Restructuring and Insolvency'.

 Willkie's London Restructuring team is currently shortlisted for “Restructuring Team of the Year” for its work on Lecta at The British Legal Awards 2020 (results to be announced).

 In 2016, he was selected by Global Restructuring Review among its "40 Under 40" list of the world's leading young restructuring lawyers.

 Graham is a member of the International Insolvency Institute's (III) NextGen Leadership Program, which comprises distinguished faculty from across Europe and the United States to lead discussions on pressing topics such as developments in national and international insolvency law.

 Graham is fluent in French and proficient in Spanish.